 The blend of Mexican and California cuisines at Limones is perceived in the use of such meats as beef, pork, and chicken commonly found on Mexican food menus, with such uncommon features as lamb and duck.
 Just as in Mexico, seafood appears in many forms, from the ceviche appetizers to entrees.

 The chile pepper in all of its colors, shapes, sizes, and intensity, is the most recognizable element of Mexican food.
 It doesn’t have to be hot like a habanero, it can be mild like a serrano, or sweet like a poblano, but used in the hand of a master, these peppers (and dozens of others) are the basis for many of the distinctive sauces used in Mexican preparations.
 And Chef Ramirez is a master.

 The daily menu consists of side dishes (entremés) and entrees (platos fuertos).
 It’s not unusual for guests to order several of the sides and share them like one would share tapas, rather than ordering individual entrees.
 Entrée portions are plentiful, though a side dish would ensure that you leave fully satisfied.

-Some recent entrees worth crowing about are the tequila shrimp flambe with poblano peppers and roasted tomatoes; braised adobado pork enchilada topped with pepita-epazote sauce; seared sea scallops with roasted mushroom-bacon ragout, and slow braised short rib wild mushroom sopes.
+Some recent entrees worth crowing about are the tequila shrimp flambe with poblano peppers and roasted tomatoes; braised adobo pork enchilada topped with pepita-epazote sauce; seared sea scallops with roasted mushroom-bacon ragout, and slowly braised short rib wild mushroom sopes.